 Snapping turtle (Photo by Ontley)

-What does it look like?
+What does the snapping turtle look like?

-What is this species' conservation status?
+What is the snapping turtle's conservation status?

 Although snapping turtles have few natural predators due to their size, their numbers have declined because of the loss of their wetland habitat.
 They are particularly vulnerable to road mortality, because females often have to cross roads to find suitable nesting sites.
 Their reputation as aggressive, voracious predators has unfortunately also made them targets for persecution by people.
 Snapping turtles do not attack swimmers, and are only aggressive when provoked.
 They play an important role in the ecosystem as scavengers and help keep our waters clean.

-What is NCC doing to protect habitat for this species?
+What is NCC doing to protect the snapping turtle's habitat?

-Across Canada, NCC has conserved properties where snapping turtles occur, including in the Outaouais region, the Grand Marais de Bristol, Clarendon and Sheenboro natural areas in Quebec, the Interlake Natural Area in Manitoba and the Silver River property in Nova Scotia.
+Across Canada, the Nature Conservancy of Canada (NCC) has conserved properties where snapping turtles occur, including all focal areas of the Ottawa Valley in Quebec, the Interlake Natural Area in Manitoba and the Silver River property in Nova Scotia.
 In Ontario, NCC has restored wetland habitat on Pelee Island and in the Southern Norfolk Sand Plain.
 Snapping turtles were spotted using these new habitat areas almost immediately!